Communication Efficient Quantum Secret Sharing

-Formally, to specify a quantum secret sharing we give the encoding for the basis states of the secret.
-An encoding $\mathcal{E}$ specifies a perfect quantum secret sharing scheme if it satisfies the following constraints. \begin{compactenum}[(i)] \item Any authorized set can recover the secret. \item Any unauthorized has no information about the secret. \item The complement of an authorized set is unauthorized. \end{compactenum} The last condition is only required for quantum secret sharing schemes.
-To show the first condition in this paper we explictly show that the set can recover the secret.
-To show the second condition, we show that the complement of the set contains an authorized set.
-Then by the no-cloning theorem the given set cannot have any information about the secret.
-The last condition is a consequence of the no-cloning theorem and is satisfied by the threshold schemes considered in this paper.
-A quantum secret sharing scheme is said to be pure if encodes pure state secrets to global pure states.
+{\em Proposed Communication Efficient Quantum Secret Sharing Schemes.} To specify a quantum secret sharing concretely, we give the encoding for the basis states of the secret.
+An encoding $\mathcal{E}$ realizes a perfect quantum secret sharing scheme with access structure $\Gamma$ if it satisfies the following constraints \cite{imai03}.

+\begin{compactenum}[i)] \item (Recoverability) Any set in $\Gamma$ can recover the secret. \item (Secrecy) Any set not in $\Gamma$ has no information about the secret. \end{compactenum} To show recoverability, we explictly show that the set can recover the secret.
+To show secrecy, we show that the complement of the set contains an authorized set.
+A quantum secret sharing scheme is said to be a pure state scheme if encodes pure state secrets to global pure states.